 Definition: Clean Break

-As the 'curd' forms the milk mixture should now be a solid mass that looks something like thick yoghurt.
+As the 'curd' forms the milk mixture should now be a solid mass that looks something like extra-thick yoghurt.

-To check the curd to see if it is ready to cut, take your knife (or your finger) and insert it into the centre of the curd and make a small cut.
-Slide the knife (or finger) under the cut in the curd, and gently lift the curd to see if you get a “clean break’.
+To check the curd to see if it is ready to cut, take your curd knife and insert it into the centre of the curd and make a small cut.
+Slide the curd knife under the cut in the curd, and gently lift the curd to see if you get a clean break.
 The curd should split along a clean line, and not be too soft or milky.

 Due to different milk fat content, and other variables, it may take longer than specified in the directions.
 To achieve a clean break, patience is the key.